-Antonio’s daughter and grandson have shown lack of interest in the business as one can easily notice that they are never in the business.
+Antonio’s daughter and grandsons have also shown lack of interest in the business.

 To make matters worse the restaurant is now in a whopping $550,000 of debt.

-With that much debt to pay off, Spanish Pavillion definitely needs some expert help from Gordon.
+With that much debt to pay off, Spanish Pavillion definitely needs some expert help from Gordon Ramsay.